katzwebservices/dsidxpress/readme.txt

 == Changelog ==

+= <next> =

+* Added a page to the plugin directory to stop crawlers from looking in there and getting errors.

 = 1.1.21 =

 * Fixed bug where a 301 redirect for on a listing results page was dropping the listing sort order.